New Jersey Folklore Society: Description

 The New Jersey Folklore Society is a social group that was formally organized in May 1945 at the behest of the New Jersey Council at Rutgers University.
-During their first few months of operation, they were able to gain affiliation and become a chapter of the American Folklore Society, a larger and more recognized group.
-It also met monthly in various locations across the state, and went on to produce a yearly publication highlighting New Jersey myths and legends.
+During their first few months of operation, they gained affiliation with and become a chapter of the American Folklore Society, a larger and more recognized group.
+They met monthly in various locations across the state, and produced a yearly publication highlighting New Jersey myths and legends.

 The organization drafted a constitution and elected leaders, the first being Henry Charlton Beck.
-Beck was a minister and scholar who became ordained during the time he led the group at Rutgers University Press.
-He was an editor for the Camden Courier-Post and writer for the Newark Star-Ledger.
+Beck, a minister and scholar who became ordained during the time he led the group at Rutgers University Press, was an editor for the Camden Courier-Post and writer for the Newark Star-Ledger.
 At its peak, the organization had roughly fifty members.
 Beck headed the society until it went dormant and disbanded in 1950.
-It did not re-emerge and return to activity until the 1980s.
+It was revived and returned to activity in the 1980s.